 Resources of the iron ores were crossed out from the registry of Polish mineral raw material deposits by the decision of the Minister of Environmental Protection, Natural Resources and Forestry already in 1994 as not meeting the criteria for economic ores.

-Igneous deposits of Fe-Ti-V formation – vanadium-bearing magnetite-ilmenite ores occur in anorthosite complexes of the Proterozoic Suwałki mafic massif (north-eastern Poland - map).
+The igneous deposits of the Fe-Ti-V formation – vanadium-bearing magnetite-ilmenite ores occur in anorthosite complexes of the Proterozoic Suwałki mafic massif (north-eastern Poland - map).
 The deposits became known thanks to an intense drilling exploration and an appraisal drilling program launched in the 1970s.
 These deposits were documented at the depth from 850 m to 2,300 m.
 In order to classify the resources, in 1996 the new balancing criteria were worked out and accepted.
 On the basis of these parameters the resources of Krzemianka and Udryń deposits were at that time classified as sub-economic on the account of low contents of metals, especially vanadium (0.26-0.31% V2O5 at the average) and a large depth of the occurrence.